lwileczek/DBSCAN/PITCHME.md

 @snapend

 @snap[west text-left span-50]
-unsupervised density-based clustering algorithm focusing on the distance between each point and the count of neighbors rather than the distance to a centroid.
+Unsupervised density-based clustering algorithm focusing on the distance between each point and the count of neighbors rather than the distance to a centroid.
 @snapend